boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

     tt     - SST (8 bits)
     dddddd - SD (24 bits)
 ~~~
-{: #figure-11 title="An Example of S-NSSAI embedded into IPv6" artwork-align="center"}
+{: #figure-11 title="An Example of S-NSSAI Embedded into IPv6" artwork-align="center"}

    In the example shown in {{figure-11}}, the most significant 96 bits of the IPv6 address are
    unique to the NF, but do not carry any slice-specific information, while